-Southwest grounds flights nationwide due to technical issues
+Southwest passengers face delays after nationwide grounding

 By late morning on the East Coast, Southwest accounted for well over half of all delays nationwide, but the airline had canceled fewer than a dozen flights, according to FlightAware.

+Tuesday’s flight freeze was brief, but it added to the picture of an airline that has struggled more than most with technology issues.
+CEO Robert Jordan has embarked on a campaign to repair the airline’s damaged reputation.

 In December, Southwest canceled nearly 17,000 flights over the Christmas holiday due to bad weather and its crew-scheduling system becoming overwhelmed.
-Those cancellations cost the airline more than $1 billion and are being investigated by the Transportation Department.
+Those cancellations cost the airline more than $1 billion.
+The Transportation Department is investigating the breakdown.

+The airline’s unions have said they warned management about problems with the crew-scheduling system after a previous meltdown in October 2021.

+Southwest said last month it would add deicing equipment and increase staffing during winter weather that is cold enough to limit the amount of time that ground workers can stay outside.